 - Assess the adequacy of containment facilities for Biosafety Level 2, 3 and 4 agents and rDNA molecules as required by regulatory agencies.

 All research involving genetically modified organisms or research that poses a risk to the natural environment or the researcher and supporting staff, must be submitted for ethical review and approval before the research commences.
-All SU researchers and lecturers are responsible for obtaining ethics approval for a given project or teaching activity before its start date.
-Applications for ethics approval should be prepared in consultation with peers, the relevant Head of Department, and the REC`s administration office.
+All SU researchers and lecturers are responsible for obtaining ethics approval for a given project or teaching activity before it commences.
+Applications for ethics approval should be prepared in consultation with peers, the relevant Head of Department, and the REC's administration office.

 REC: BEE Meeting Dates:

-The committee meets once every quarter resulting in four meetings per annum.
-The closing date for submission of applications always close on the last day of the month preceeding the meeting date.
+The committee meets once a term resulting in four meetings per annum.
+The closing dates for submission of applications are marked in red below.